Newstead, New Zealand: 20th century

 By 1902 the settlement had a post office and was connected to the rail network.

 The first telephone line to Newstead was from the Woodlands Estate at Gordonton, where Reynolds had previously lived and worked.
 The road is still called Telephone Road.

 21st century

 In February 2011, Private Kirifi Mila was buried at Newstead's Hamilton Park Cemetery, after being killed in preventable workplace accident during service in the War in Afghanistan.
 The burial was attended by family members and dignitaries, including Sam Lotu-Iiga.

 A new reception and lounge facility was proposed for the cemetery in 2015 but the plan was scrapped.

 As of 2017, the cemetery was busy seven days a week and was considering extending operations to 10 hours a day.
 It is projected to face rising demand until at least 2045.

 New CCTV security cameras were installed at the cemetery in 2019, in an attempt to stop burnouts and vandalism.
-It followed several cases of threatening, aggressive and anti-social behavoiur.
+It followed several cases of threatening, aggressive and anti-social behaviour.